 “The more I learn, the more I realise how much I don’t know.”
 Albert Einstein

-In 2010 I came across an organisation called Openhand and their work, values, beliefs and approach deeply resonated with me and so my journey with them began.
-It’s not been easy!
-It’s been a few years of deep therapeutic work on a level I’d never worked on before.
-Their core message is that there is nothing going on in this world except self-realisation.
-You’re working with your soul; discovering and engaging with your soul; reclaiming lost fragments of your soul; unleashing your soul’s full expression; living your life from the place of your soul, not your ego (or mind, or head).
+In 2010 I came across an organisation called Openhand and, at that time, their approach deeply resonated with me and so my journey with them began.
+It was a few years of deep therapeutic work on a level I’d never worked on before.
+Their core message was that there is nothing going on in this world except self-realisation.
+You’re working with your soul; reclaiming lost fragments; unleashing its full expression; living your life from the place of your soul, not your ego (or mind, or head).
+Learning their facilitation process prompted me to develop my own soulful coaching process which, from the extensive reading I’ve engaged with across many spiritual disciplines, is a universal process.
+Others may use different language and terminology, but the process is the same.

 My spiritual path has emerged to now become a part of my private practice.
-I now offer the depth of my spiritual training, experience and knowledge through the work that I do, along with everything else!
+I now offer the depth of my spiritual training, experience and knowledge through the work that I do, along with my more traditional therapeutic practice.

 In the past I’ve been reluctant to professionally and publicly share this part of me for fear of judgement.
 But let’s face it, people will judge you anyway, no matter what you do.